Lehoosk/CyberSecurityBase/README.md

 # CyberSecurityBase
 This repository is for Cyber Security Base Project I.
-It is a translation of a project made in the course TKT20019 Databases and Web Programming to Django.
+It is a translation of a project made in the course TKT20019 Databases and Web Programming.
-The project was orignally made using Flask, and now it is in Django, and it contains five security vulnerabilities on purpose.
+The project was originally made using Flask, and now it is translated to Django, and it contains five security vulnerabilities on purpose.

 It is a very simple fitness application.
 Users can register, log in, and keep track of their exercises.